hochfilzer/geo-locator/README.md

 One can then import `all_models` and use the class `GeoLocator`. `GeoLocator` has a `predict` method that takes an image path and makes a prediction where the picture leading to this path was taken.
 For more information on how to use our model we refer to the `demo.ipynb`, which should run once the requirements mentioned above are satisfied.

 There is a demo notebook available, which should be able to run well once the necessary requirements are installed and the repository was pulled.
-Finally, for the model